Major Repairs Project for St. Peter’s – thanks to Generous Grants

-We are very pleased to announce that we have been awarded a National Lottery Heritage Fund grant of up to £121,500 towards the repairs of St. Peter’s Church Building (Macclesfield) and an associated programme of heritage engagement activities.
+In March 2019 we were awarded a National Lottery Heritage Fund grant of up to £121,500 towards the repairs of our church building and an associated programme of heritage engagement activities.

-As well as supporting this building repairs work, the grant will also contribute to the funding of a heritage engagement programme, which will create new materials to tell the past and present story of the heritage of our church.
-This is a great opportunity to reach out to our local community through the use of historical information, film and craft activities and we’ll be supported by local artists and experts in the work.
-The heritage materials will be developed in parallel with the building repair work and used in an open church and other engagement events in 2020.
+As well as supporting this building repairs work, the National Lottery Heritage grant will also contribute to the funding of a heritage engagement programme, which will create new materials to tell the past and present story of our church.
+This is a great opportunity to reach out to our local community with the use of historical information, film and craft activities and we’ll be supported by local artists and experts in this work.
+The heritage materials will be developed in parallel with the building repair work and used in Open Church events in 2020.

 A big thank you to all the organisations who have awarded us grants which will enable St. Peter’s to remain a centre for church and community activities for generations to come.